 2. Wear your Rovaniemi

 You can spot the glass roof of Arktikum Science Centre, the railway bridge, the airport reindeer installation, as well as a bunch of other landmarks of the capital of Finnish Lapland, on sweaters and tunics made by HioPshop.
-The clothes are handmade in Rovaniemi out of ecological and ethical materials for all you Rovaniemi lovers.
+The clothes are designed and handmade in Rovaniemi out of ecological and ethical materials for all you Rovaniemi lovers.
 Join the tribe!

 3. Get groovy the Arctic way

 Men in Lapland used to be hunters and fishermen – and they still are.
 If you wanna look like a true eräjorma (nickname for a hardcore wilderness guy), a green hunting outfit that smells of smoke or an ice-fishing overall that stinks of gasoline is the way to go.
 A traditional puukko knife hanging from your leather belt is a must.
 Never underestimate the warmth of long johns, be it summer or winter.
 Rubber boots and a fur hat are also guaranteed choices all year round, whether you’re downtown or out in the forests of Salla.
 If you want to have something a lighter on your head in summer, choose a worn-out cap.
 This fashionable look is garnished with an unshaven beard.